Do you need income from your investments?

 The risk that the fluctuations of the market will work against you when you are withdrawing money for retirement income is called: “sequence of returns risk”.
 I have not found that this risk is well understood or well heeded by ordinary investors.
 It is both significant and important.
 I give some good examples of sequence risk in chapter 1 of Insync Income.

 My recommendation is to seek the advice of an appropriate financial professional prior to implementing any financial strategy.
 A good financial advisor will understand “sequence risk” and can help to guide you in the proper direction.
-Many investors these days are finding comfort in seeking out a fee only advisor that does not sell products on a commission basis.
-Invest with advice for best results.
+Many investors these days are finding comfort in seeking out a fee-only advisor that does not sell products on a commission basis.
+Invest with advice for the best results.